Rocq: Overview

+This proof firsts import the definition of booleans and natural numbers from the standard library, and then defines a is_even which is a function returning whether a number is even.
+Then, three lemmas are proven about this function.
+The first just restate the defining equations of is_even, and since Rocq knows the equations their proof is very short.
+The last lemma is proven with a case distinction after first applying the second lemma; the star * demarks that a new sub-case starts there.

 Notable uses

 Four color theorem and SSReflect extension

 Georges Gonthier of Microsoft Research in Cambridge, England and Benjamin Werner of INRIA used Rocq to create a surveyable proof of the four color theorem, which was completed in 2002.
 Their work led to the development of the SSReflect ("Small Scale Reflection") package, which was a significant extension to Rocq.
 Despite its name, most of the features added to Rocq by SSReflect are general-purpose features and are not limited to the computational reflective programming style of proof.
 These features include: